Skip to main content

-The Books tab provides an overview of how to search and find books in our library (in case you've forgotten), as well as ways to search for and access books beyond our library.
-Bonus - search the new catalog!
+- The Books tab provides an overview of how to search and find books in our library (in case you've forgotten), as well as ways to search for and access books beyond our library.

-Tracking Down Materials is your one-stop page for answering any and all of your questions about tracking down hard copies of materials, including an intro to our new ILL procedures.
+- Tracking Down Materials is your one-stop page for answering any and all of your questions about tracking down hard copies of materials.
 Now you have no excuse for not finding that perfect article. :)

 - Finally, Project Management offers tools and tips for keep track of sources and citation styles.